dangoslen/dangoslen-me-site/content/blog/the-importance-of-vision.md

 Many qualities are required; persistence, skill, sacrifice, etc.

-But there is one quality that is overlooked and is the difference-maker.
+But there is one quality that is neccesary.
+One thing that is the predictor for success or failure.

 That difference is vision.

 ## What is Vision?

-Vision is the ability to see.
+Simply put pision is the ability to see.
 In the creative context, vision is the ability to see how things could be.
 The ability to grasp a different perspective unique to everyone else.
 The ability to imagine a different world than the current reality.

 This is why we call visionaries, well, visionary.
 They can envision things no one else can.
-And the household names we remember are the ones who had vision _and_ the ability to bring it to fruition.
+And the household names we remember are the ones who had vision _and_ the ability to bring it to fruition: Bell, Edison, Earheart, Jobs, etc.

 But it all starts with vision.

 ## Why is Vision So Important?

 Why is vision so important?
-Isn't just the same as having a goal or plan?
+Isn't it just the same as having a goal or plan?

 I'd argue that true vision comes before creating goals or laying out a plan.
 Vision is something more significant.
 A vision says, "We can do something different.
 We can change how the world works.
 We don't have to accept the status quo."